Aayubb/Customer-Analytics-Cleaning-up-the-dataset-/README.md

 This project was completed as part of the **DataCamp Data Scientist learning path**, covering the topic of **categorical data and memory-efficient storage in pandas**.

-The goal was to transform a raw dataset (`customer_train.csv`) from Training Data Ltd. into a highly optimized DataFrame — `ds_jobs_transformed` — by applying the most appropriate data types to each column and filtering the data for a specific business use case.
+The goal was to transform a raw dataset (`customer_train.csv`) from Training Data Ltd. into a highly optimized DataFrame`ds_jobs_transformed` by applying the most appropriate data types to each column and filtering the data for a specific business use case.

 ---